 - Navigate inside the

-<THEME_HOME>folder that contains the sub-theme of the main theme, select all the folders inside it, and right-click to compress all the selected files and folders.
+<THEME_HOME>folder, which contains the sub-theme of the main theme, select all the folders inside it, and right-click to compress all the selected files and folders together.
 Then rename the ZIP file based on the name of your sub-theme.
 For this example use the ancient.zip file.